RajaGitHubRepo/hello-world/Angular/Questions.md

 Even though the above component moudle is Lazy loaded or eagerly loaded.
 The servcie is only available for this component.

+## what is the difference between root Injector, child Injector and which scenarios child injector is created?
+Child injector is created when moudle has proviers array with serviice (lazy /oaded modules).
+This servcie is only avialbe for this module.
+Child Injector is created when component has providers array with service () this service is only avaialbe for this component.

+## Injector bubbling